The St Paul's Way Graduate

 At St Paul's Way Trust School, we expect each of our graduates to be fully prepared for the opportunities and demands of the adult world.
 During each child's school career we place strong emphasis on six key areas: Communication, Investigation, Networking, Participation, Scholarship and Vision.
 It is because students learn to excel in these areas that they gain the confidence to become successful global citizens.

-Students in all years follow a timetable over two weeks of 50 lessons (25 per week).
-Lessons last one hour Monday to Thursday and 50 minutes on Friday.
+Students in all years follow a timetable over two weeks of 60 lessons (30 per week).

 In Year 7, students study a broad and balanced curriculum with development of Literacy and Numeracy at its core.
-Students take part in one full day of Science (a 'Fara-day') each fortnight in order to complete extended investigations.
-They take up the study of a modern foreign language.
+Students take part in one half day of Science as a 'Fara-day' each fortnight in order to complete extended investigations.
+All students take up the study of a modern foreign language.
 Most study either French or Spanish.
-A small number of Bengali speakers begin study for a GCSE in Bengali at the end of Year 9.
-Students have one teacher for Humanities, which is an introduction to Geography, History, RE and Citizenship.
-A small number of delicate learners study a combined curriculum with one teacher until they are ready to join mainstream classes at the end of Year 7.
+A small number of Bengali speakers begin study for a GCSE in Bengali at the end of Year 9 and some study Latin alongside either French or Spanish.
+Students also study the humanities as the separate subjects of Geography, History and RE with Citizenship taught across all of these areas.
+A small number of delicate learners study a combined curriculum with fewer teacher until they are ready to join mainstream classes at the end of Year 7.

 Year 8 and 9

 In Years 8 and 9, students begin their preparation for 'guided pathways' into Key Stage 4.
 There is continued emphasis on the subjects which will enable students to go on to achieve the English Baccalaureate.
 In Year 9, all students begin RE GCSE which they will complete at the end of Year 10.

 In Years 8 and 9, students also have access to the school's Business Curriculum.
 For example, Year 8 takes part in Money Skills sessions with Barclays Bank.
 Students network with business volunteers and visit places of work, such banks in Canary Wharf.